Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

-\Algref{alg:multi-level-refine} takes a sorted leaf set and replaces each leaf with its descendants at the level specified, in sorted order.
-This algorithm is elegant in that, even without pointers marking the leaves of subtrees, the octree traversal passes through the input leaves only once.
+Octrees, specifically 2:1 linearized octrees, have been successfully deployed for various scientific simulations.
+However, the past literature has mostly focused on refining or coarsening the octree only by a single level.
+This can lead to significant overhead during remeshing, especially when the coarsest to the finest mesh differs by several levels. \footnote{In our specific problem of interest, the coarsest to the finest mesh varies by 11 levels. \secref{sec:Atomization}} This section focuses on the algorithmic development needed to circumvent the restriction of one-level refinement and coarsening, thereby enabling multi-level refinement.

+\paragraph{Refinement in serial} Refinement, in the context of octrees, amounts to substituting sets of leaves by their descendants. \Algref{alg:multi-level-refine} takes a sorted leaf set and replaces each leaf with its descendants at the specified level in sorted order.
 The traversal begins at the root.
-If the current input octant needs refining below the current traversal depth, then child subtrees are traversed; otherwise, the current subtree root is emitted.
+If the current input octant needs refining below the current traversal depth, only then are child subtrees traversed; otherwise omitted.
 After processing the descendant subtree of the current octant, the input pointers are advanced.
-The next subtree is traversed only if it overlaps the next input octant.
+The next subtree is traversed only if it overlaps with the next input octant.